lueschem/edi/docs/getting_started.rst

 Getting Started
 ===============

-The following setup steps have been tested on Ubuntu 16.04.
+The following setup steps have been tested on Ubuntu 16.04 and on Ubuntu 17.10.

 Prerequisites
 +++++++++++++

 #.
+This first step is only required on Ubuntu 16.04 and can be skipped if you
-Install Ansible with a version >= 2.1.
-On Ubuntu 16.04 you have to enable xenial-backports and then install Ansible as follows:
+are on a more recent Ubuntu version. edi requires features that got introduced with Ansible 2.1.
+On Ubuntu 16.04 you can enable xenial-backports and then install Ansible as follows:

    ::